grubmaster5284/Portfolio/README.md

   name: "Your Name",
   taglines: [
     "Your Current Role @ Company",
     "Your Specialization",
     "Your Expertise",
     "Your Unique Value"
   ],
-  description: "Your professional summary...",
+  description: "Your professional summary and background...",
   ctaButtons: {
     primary: { text: "Get In Touch", href: "#contact" },
     secondary: { text: "LinkedIn", href: "https://linkedin.com/in/your-profile", external: true }